consfyi/data/README.md

   /// The granularity of this is not specified, it does not need to be exact.
 It should include the name of the country. address?: string;

-  /// The country as an ISO 3166-1 alpha-2 code.
+  /// The locale of the convention, comprising of the language and country.
-  /// This may be unset for e.g. virtual conventions. country?: string;
+  locale: string;

   /// The GPS coordinates of the venue.
   /// This may be unset for e.g. virtual conventions.